 Gerald (Jerry) L. Barber

 Mr. Barber left the academic world to start, own, and operate the second largest amusement ride manufacturing company in the United States for eighteen years.
 During this time Mr. Barber invented over thirty-eight U.S. patents, twenty-two of which were produced commercially.
 In addition to amusement rides his patents cover a variety of fields from military to child safety.
 (Note: for patent searches, please search under, Gerald L. Barber and also Jerry L. Barber.)
 His most widely known patent the “Free Fall” amusement ride can be found in almost every amusement park and large carnival worldwide.
-Mr. Barber co-designed, built and owned 1/3 interest in Adventure River Water Park in Memphis, Tennessee; later selling his interest in the business.
+Each park can theme their ride such as Disney’s Tower of Terror, Cedar Point’s Demon Drop, etc. Mr. Barber co-designed, built and owned 1/3 interest in Adventure River Water Park in Memphis, Tennessee; later selling his interest in the business.

 In 2006 Mr. Barber patented a new concept to impact the development and lessen the severity of hurricanes.
 He named his device the TUBE; “Thermal Underwater Bouncy Exchange”.